semihsayi/semihsayi/README.md

 <h1 align="center">Hi there 👋, I'm Semih</h1>

-- 🔭 I am Software Project Manager at Elazig Provincial Health Directorate
+- 🔭 I am a Full stack developer at Elazig Provincial Health Directorate
-- 📖 I graduated with a Master's in Management Information Systems
+- 📖 I have a master's degree in Management Information Systems.
 - 📖 I love to learn!
 - ☕ You can reach me on [![LinkedIn Connect](https://img.shields.io/badge/%20-Connect-black?color=14171A&labelColor=212121&logo=linkedin&logoColor=ffcc80)](https://www.linkedin.com/in/semihsayi/)